viralvaghela/V.I.R.A.L/README.md

-# Viral Cortex - Autonomous AI Pentesting Agent
+# Viral Cortex - (Virtual Intelligence for Reconnaissance and Attack Logistics)

 **Viral Cortex** is an advanced, autonomous AI security analyst designed for offensive security operations.
 Powered by a Large Language Model (LLM), this agent can independently plan and execute a multi-step penetration testing methodology, from initial reconnaissance to vulnerability scanning and research.
 It was created by Viral and leverages powerful open-source tools to achieve its objectives.